Blue Ridge Women in Agriculture

 • Ability to work independently with self-guided initiative

-• Knowledge of and experience with social media platforms (Facebook, Instagram) and websites (Weebly, Squarespace)
+• Knowledge of and experience with social media platforms (Facebook, Instagram)

 • Strong attention to detail and well organized